melusina-org/cid/README.md

 This software might also work on BSD Systems featuring a docker stack.
 The prerequisites and dependences are:

-  - A UNIX system featuring a shell and basic utilities, as described by the last version of POSIX.
+  - A UNIX system featuring a Lisp implementation, a shell, and basic utilities, as described by the last version of POSIX.

   - A docker client configured to interact with an up and running docker daemon and the `docker-compose` program.
 On Linux systens